Trystan-Schmits/Group/_posts/2023-10-26-TrystanProgress.md

     }
 }
 ```
 This class handles most of the inputs, and does corresponding actions.
-"Movement"
+"Movement".

 1.
 ```